-Online registration for this camp closes on June 30, 2014 at 11:59 pm provided the camp has not sold out prior to this date.
-Registration may be available onsite during the camp check in on a first come first serve basis, a $50.00 onsite registration fee will be applied.
+Online registration for this camp is now closed.
+Walk In registration is welcome onsite during the camp check in a $50.00 onsite registration fee will be applied.

 Philosophy: This camp is the perfect opportunity for building champions through off-season technical and competition training.
 This camp is designed to promote an atmosphere that will expose athletes of every level to wrestling techniques that have proven successful for beginner to advanced wrestlers.
 This camp offers valuable mat-time experience against top wrestlers from around the country.
 This camp also allows coaches to evaluate and grow with their team during the dual meet and competition format of the camp.
 Throughout the camp we will focus on match management, takedowns, top/bottom skills, and pinning combinations to achieve team bonus points.

 Each team will be assigned a college wrestler/counselor to help coach and interact with the campers throughout the camp.
 This will allow each team to have a more personalized attention.
 The assigned student athlete coach will help to prepare each team for competition with warm up, strategy, and preparation.
 Whether athletes are preparing for the dual or individual format of live wrestling, this will give each camper an inside look on how a college wrestling team prepares before each competition.